cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 <img width="1190" alt="image" src="https://user-images.githubusercontent.com/110976272/216076362-fef6da09-1345-43c0-996e-e34a0fb792bd.png">

 Connectivity between the On-Prem and Spoke1 VNET is achieved.
-However only traffic from Spoke1 VNET to OnPrem is inspected by the FW, the return traffic bypasses the FW as demonstrated by the traceroute to Spoke1VM.
+However only traffic from Spoke1 VNET to OnPrem is inspected by the FW, the return traffic bypasses the FW as demonstrated by the traceroute from the Concentrator NVA to Spoke1VM.

 :arrow_right: It’s not only about traffic from Azure to OnPrem, the On-Prem has to find the right way back to Azure too.

 ## 4.3.2.
 Align the Concentrator NVA *Effective routes* to the FW NVA routing table for On-Prem => Spoke1 FW transit

-Although the Concentrator NVA learns via BGP the Spoke1 range (10.1.0.0/16) **from the FW NVA**, when packets destined to Spoke1VM reach the NIC of the Concentrator NVA, the destination (10.1.1.4) will be matched against the NIC *Effective routes* and forwarded over the peering to Spoke1 VNET directly.
+When packets destined to Spoke1VM reach the NIC of the Concentrator NVA, the destination (10.1.1.4) will be matched against the NIC *Effective routes* and forwarded over the peering to Spoke1 VNET directly.

 One last layer of UDRs is required on the Concentrator NVA to force traffic to Spoke1 VNET towards the FW NVA.
 The "ConcentratorRT" *Route table* is updated accordingly with the "toSpoke1" UDR: